 Jorge was named one of the top 35 young innovators in the world by the MIT Technology Review and is a Henry Crown Fellow of the Aspen Institute and a member of the Aspen Global Leadership Network.
 He previously served on the board of the Museum of Science, Boston.

-Jorge currently serves on the boards of the following Andreessen Horowitz portfolio companies: Aria, Asimov, Camp4, Dyno, Earli, EQRx, Komodo Health, Octant Bio, and Tmunity.
+Jorge currently serves on the boards of the following Andreessen Horowitz portfolio companies: Aria, Asimov, Camp4, Cartography, Dyno, Earli, EQRx, IDRx, Komodo Health, Octant Bio, Tmunity, and Vicinitas.